 Unlike Instagram, TikTok is still a relatively young platform with a minimal sales pitch.
 This is mainly because large corporations are yet to harness its potential, meaning it still has the personal feel that Instagram held in the early days.

 Who’s scrolling?
-TikTok is the perfect platform to target a younger generation, between the ages of 13 and 24, if we’re being specific.
-The biggest group of TikTok users are aged 13 to 24, with 30% aged 13 to 17, and 40% aged 18 to 24.
+TikTok is the perfect platform to engage with the younger generation with the biggest group of TikTok users aged 18 to 24 (40%).

 Perhaps the most challenging element when getting started with TikTok influencer marketing will be sourcing the perfect people for your brand.
 The key here is to choose your niche to ensure you’ve selected well from the off.
 For example, you may not want to market a female focussed fitness programme with a male fitness influencer, just because they have a larger reach.
 Make it relatable.